nickbrandt/GitLab/doc/api/statistics.md

 ## Get current application statistics

 List the current statistics of the GitLab instance.
+You have to be an administrator in order to perform this action.

 ```
 GET /application/statistics